lianshumin/flutter_asa_attribution/README.md

 ## ios

-1、Add the iAd Framework to Your Xcode Project

-2、Add the AdServices Framework to Your Xcode Project
+1、Add the AdServices Framework to Your Xcode Project

-3、Add the AdSupport Framework to Your Xcode Project
+2、Add the AdSupport Framework to Your Xcode Project

-4、Add the AppTrackingTransparency Framework to Your Xcode Project
+3、Add the AppTrackingTransparency Framework to Your Xcode Project

 ## Flutter